SerinHan/achievable-mock-dashboard/README.md

 ## Design Decisions
 - Minimalistic card layout to keep all key information easily digestible
-- Sidebar for easy access to pages with an expandable tests section to accomodate students prepping for multiiple tests
+- Sidebar with an expandable tests section to accomodate students prepping for multiple tests
 - Streak and Insights to motivate and track weak areas
 - Resposive Layout for accessibility on smaller devices